BUILDS-/builds-workshops/git/git_workshop.md

 ### First Steps

-Go to (https://github.com/join)[https://github.com/join] and create an account if you haven't already!
+1.)
+Go to [https://github.com/join](https://github.com/join) and create an account if you haven't already!
+2.)
+Try creating your own repo!